Mr. Opportunity: Voice portrayal

 From 2004 to 2011, he was voiced by Rob Paulsen in the American commercials.
 In the Spanish dub of the commercials, he was voiced by Eduardo Iduñate.

 Radio

-In radio commercials, Mr. Opportunity is, at times, joined by another person who usually expresses a certain amount of excitement upon meeting him.
+In radio commercials, Mr. Opportunity is sometimes joined by another person who usually expresses a certain amount of excitement upon meeting him.
 An example of this is as follows:

 Sally: Wow, you’re so much taller in person…